Is This Love album art

 Bob Marley & The Wailers

-The bass line is almost absurdly simple—a few notes that cycle and recycle like a heartbeat.
-The rhythm guitar doing that classic reggae chop on the upbeat.
-The I-Threes harmonizing behind Bob like angels who’ve seen some things.
-None of it’s complicated.
+The bass line is a few notes that cycle and recycle like a heartbeat.
+The rhythm guitar chops the upbeat the way reggae guitar does.
+The I-Threes harmonize behind him.
+None of it is complicated.
 None of it needs to be.
+The arrangement stays out of the way because the question is carrying everything, and the question doesn’t need help.

 “I wanna love you and treat you right.
 I wanna love you every day and every night.”
 That’s not poetry.
 That’s a promise.
-The kind you make when you’ve finally decided to stop running.
-The kind that terrifies you precisely because you mean it.
+It’s the kind of promise you make when you’ve decided to stop running — and the kind that scares you precisely because you mean it.
+The revolutionary stuff, the prophet stuff, none of that costs a man what this line costs.
+Anyone can declare.
+This is a man committing, in public, before he even knows the name of the thing he’s committing to.

 Some songs tell you what love is.
 This one admits we’re all still figuring it out.